 The two primary approaches to stock investing are Growth and Value.
 Most investment professionals identify with one of these approaches.
 Investment funds and their portfolio managers are labeled as growth or value.
 A core approach can use both methods to select investment securities.
 D’Arcy Capital is a value manager.
-Value investing is the best approach for achieving the returns investors require for their financial goals.
+In our opinion, value investing is the best approach for achieving the returns investors require for their financial goals.
 Historically, value investing has outperformed growth investing over long periods.
 Over the last 20 years the Russell Large Cap Value Index returned an average annual return of 8.02% while the Russell 1000 Large Cap Growth Index returned an average annual return of 7.01%.

 Value investing is divided into three sub-categories: